yhyakuna/katacoda-scenarios/vault-auth/step1.md

-> The username/password combinations are configured directly to the auth method using the `users/` path.
+The username/password combinations are configured directly to the auth method using the `users/` path.
 This method cannot read usernames and passwords from an external source.

-The method lowercases all submitted usernames, e.g. Mary and mary are the same entry.

 Execute the following command to list which authentication methods have been enabled: